-- Upon completion of a match, players must post their results in the Dining Hall North Lounge. - All matches must be completed before the finals on Friday morning.
+• Upon completion of a match, players must post their results in the Dining Hall North Lounge.

-Rules:
+• All matches must be completed before the finals on Friday morning.

-Players call their own lines, foot faults, and scores.
-Failure to arrive within 30 minutes of a set tournament match will result in forfeiture by the player/team and will advance the opposing player/team.
+Rules: Players call their own lines, foot faults, and scores.
+Failure to arrive within 30 minutes of a set tourney match will result in forfeiture by the player/team and will advance the opposing player/team.
 Players must provide their own tennis balls for all tournament matches, except the finals.
-Balls can also be borrowed from tennis staff.

-- Matches are eight-game prosets (one set, up to eight). - •The finals are traditional matches, sets up to six games, and the best two out of three sets.
+- · Matches are eight-game pro sets. - The finals are six game sets, best two out of three sets.